dezchai/connect4/README.md

 ## Proposal
 This is a desktop application for the children's game Connect 4.
-The target demographic for this application is people who are looking to feel some nostalgia from a old familiar game.
+The target demographic for this application is people who are looking to feel some nostalgia from an old familiar game.
 This project is of interest to me because while I have never created a game with a fully functioning GUI before.

 ## User Stories